Liam1337/proxy-scrapper/README.md

-# Proxy Scrapper & Cecker
+# Proxy Scrapper & Checker

 **Educational Purposes ONLY!**
 I do not condone or encourage unauthorized or illegal use of this script and will not be held responsible for such use cases.